MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 ### Configuring trainable classifiers for a label

-This option is currently in preview.
 If you use this option, make sure you have published in your tenant at least one other sensitivity label that's configured for auto-labeling and the [sensitive info types option](#configuring-sensitive-info-types-for-a-label).

 When you select the **Trainable classifiers** option, select one or more of the built-in trainable classifiers from Microsoft.
 If you've created your own custom trainable classifiers, these are also available to select: